The Best $2,000 High-End Content Creation PC Build – January 2022

 Sound Card –

-While Creative Sound Blaster cards of years past have gotten a bad reputation for driver support, this model, released in 2019, is totally up-to-date and designed specifically for Windows 10.
+While Creative Sound Blaster cards of years past have gotten a bad reputation for driver support, this model, released in 2019, is totally up-to-date and designed specifically for the latest Windows software.

 Logitech really leapfrogged the competition when it released this keyboard, and no one is close to catching up!